Recognition of skills acquired abroad

 Priority processing letter from your employer

-This letter must say that the comparative evaluation is required:
+This letter must state that the comparative evaluation is requested for one of the following situations:

 It should also state the expected employment start date, if applicable.

-Priority processing letter from a Service Québec office
+Priority processing letter from a Services Québec office

-The letter must say that the comparative evaluation is required, for example, to admit you to a training program managed by Service Québec.
+The letter must say that the comparative evaluation is required, for example, to admit you to a training program managed by Services Québec.

 The letter must say that the comparative evaluation is required to process your application.